Workers' rights

 Employers must provide a safe and healthy working environment.

 If you are unsure whether your work environment complies with these standards, contact the Administration of Occupational Health in Iceland (Vinnueftirlitið).
-See also the Legislation on Health and Safety.

 Unions

-The exact amount of your union fees will depend on what union (stéttarfélag) is responsible for the applicable collective agreement that regulates your minimum rights.
+The exact amount of your union fees will depend on which union (stéttarfélag) is responsible for the applicable collective agreement that regulates your minimum rights.
 Expect it to be around 0.7-1% of your salary.
 Your employer will also pay the various union welfare dues (including sick, holiday, education, and rehabilitation funds) to provide you with extra benefits under the collective wage agreements.

 You are entitled to many benefits as a union member.
 Familiarize yourself with your union's website—even visit their office— to learn about the benefits.
 Often, these include affordable summer house rentals, partial reimbursement for gym memberships, continuing education funds, support for job-related training, and entitlements if you are unable to work because of injury or illness.